CUBRID/cubrid-manual/en/sql/datatype.rst

 CUBRID does not support the UNSIGNED type for numeric data types.

 On the above table, two types on the same cell are identical types but it always prints the above type name when you execute **SHOW COLUMNS** statement.
-For example, you can use both **SHORT** and **SMALLINT** and it prints "SHORT" when you execute **SHOW COLUMNS** statement.
+For example, you can use both **SHORT** and **SMALLINT** when you create a table, but it prints "SHORT" when you execute **SHOW COLUMNS** statement.

 **Precision and Scale**